wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 ## Review the Application Integration page

-You can find all the information and the code necessary to configure your Java web application (the RP application) to work with ACS on the Application Integration page of the ACS Management Portal.
-You will need this information when configuring your Java web application for federated authentication.
+You can find all the information and the code necessary to configure your Java web site (the RP application) to work with ACS on the Application Integration page of the ACS Management Portal.
+You will need this information when configuring your Java web site for federated authentication.

 1. On the ACS Management Portal, click **Application integration**.
 2. In the **Application Integration** page, click **Login Pages**.
-3. In the **Login Page Integration** page, click **Azure Web App**.
+3. In the **Login Page Integration** page, click **Azure web site**.

-In the **Login Page Integration: Azure Web App** page, the URL listed in **Option 1: Link to an ACS-hosted login page** will be used in your Java web application.
+In the **Login Page Integration: Azure web site** page, the URL listed in **Option 1: Link to an ACS-hosted login page** will be used in your Java web site.
 You will need this value when you add the Azure Access Control Services Filter library to your Java application.

-## Create a Java web application
+## Create a Java web site
 1. Within Eclipse, at the menu click **File**, click **New**, and then click **Dynamic Web Project**.
 (If you don't see **Dynamic Web Project** listed as an available project after clicking **File**, **New**, then do the following: click **File**, click **New**, click **Project**, expand **Web**, click **Dynamic Web Project**, and click **Next**.)
 For purposes of this tutorial, name the project **MyACSHelloWorld**.
 (Ensure you use this name, subsequent steps in this tutorial expect your WAR file to be named MyACSHelloWorld).
 Your screen will appear similar to the following:

     ![Create a Hello World project for ACS exampple][create_acs_hello_world]